 The majority of men over 30 years of age experience impotence as least once in their lifetime.
 Once impotence is effectively treated, most men can return to enjoy satisfying sex lives.

 For further information about the problems men encounter as a result of impotence, please visit our impotence medical page on the main website.
-Or for direct advice, give our friendly Patient Services Team a call.
+Or for direct advice, give our friendly Patient Supports Team a call.